Soohti/basekernel/README.md

 Course Project for CS3103 Operating Systems, Semester B 2023/24, City University of Hong Kong.

+> [!WARNING]
+> All code in this project is for educational purposes only.
+Please adhere to the principles of academic integrity.

 This project is an extension of the [Basekernel Operating System Kernel](https://github.com/dthain/basekernel).
 The extension includes two parts: priority-based scheduling and named pipe.
 Please visit our [Changelog](CHANGELOG.md) for more information on the changes.

 ![Priority-based scheduling](./screenshots/scheduler_test.png)